pjtunstall/push-swap/README.md

 YY and Luca just continue the process, placing buckets in layers as they wind out from the center of B. This is great positioning to take advantage of the circularity of the stack, since the bottom is closer to the top, in terms of rotations, than the center.

-Leo Fu followes a quite different approach.
+Leo Fu takes a quite different approach.
 He uses base 2 [radix sort](https://en.wikipedia.org/wiki/Radix_sort), padding smaller numbers with leading zeros as needed.
 For each bit, starting with the least significant (rightmost), he checks the number at the top of stack A. If the relevant bit is 0, he pushes the top number from A to B with `pb`; otherwise he applies `ra` to rotate it out of the way to the bottom of A. In this way, he goes through all the numbers in A. Then he pushes back everything from B with `pa`, and procedes in this way through all the bits.
 He says it didn't get him the highest score.
 Presumably the cost of having to push all those numbers back and forth on multiple passes was too much.

 No doubt [btilly's idea](https://stackoverflow.com/questions/75100698/push-swap-what-is-the-most-efficient-way-to-sort-given-values-using-a-limited-s) of sharing out runs between the two stacks and merging them back and forth would suffer from the same issue: too much pushing.

 A few others have made their solutions public on GitHub, such as [Adrian Roque](https://github.com/AdrianWR/push_swap), who credits [Anya Schukin](https://github.com/anyaschukin/Push_Swap) with this idea.
 Anya describes how, for stacks of no more than 100 numbers, she uses 2 buckets.
 Everything less than the median is pushed to B. Then, while the larger half is still on A, she sorts the smaller half back.
 At each iteration, she finds the minumum and the maximum number remaining on B and pushes whichever is cheaper (takes fewest rotations).
-The minimum goes is pushed to A and rotated to the bottom.
+The minimum is pushed to A and rotated to the bottom.
 The maximum is simply pushed.
 When B is empty, all the numbers greater than the original median, i.e. the numbers that weren't pushed before, are pushed to B and sorted back in similar fashion.
-A final rotation brings the smallest to the top of A. For stacks larger than 100 and no larger than 500, she says, "I executed the same process but divided stack a by quarters instead of median."
+A final rotation brings the smallest to the top of A. For stacks larger than 100 and no larger than 500, she says, "I executed the same process but divided stack `a` by quarters instead of median."

 ### b.
 Grading systems